leyaowanglab/leyaowanglab.github.io/README.md

 # [Leyao Wang Lab Website](https://leyaowanglab.smart.org.cn/)

 This repository contains the code the Leyao Wang Lab's [public website](https://leyaowanglab.smart.org.cn/).
 The website is based on a custom [VitePress](https://vitepress.dev/guide/what-is-vitepress) theme and the source code from the [Jesse Bloom Lab](https://github.com/jbloomlab/jbloomlab.github.io).
-We are appericated to their open source works.
+We are very appericated to their open source works.

 Contributions to the website are made by writing markdown documents and editing YAML and JSON configuration files.